TomerPacific/enhanced_drop_down/README.md

 - In case you are relying on an external source to provide the data for the dropdown, you can pass in the url to fetch that data
     - This data can be one object with many fields
-    - Or a list of objects
+    - A list of objects
+    - An array of string values

 ## Instantiating an EDW can be done in two ways: